phingofficial/phing/README.md

   Documentation is available in various formats in the *docs/docbook5/en/output* directory (generated from DocBook sources located in *docs/docbook5/en/source*).

-  Additionally, the legacy user guide can be found in *docs/phing_guide*.

   For online documentation, you can also visit the Phing website: http://www.phing.info/

 Licensing